Arlodotexe/strix-music/docs/app/add-music-source.md

 - Create and link the "Options" control for your core.

 ## Create your core settings
 Settings are used to store the data that's required to construct a core.
-We'll be turning a settings class into an `ICore` instance, so this up.
+We'll be turning a settings class into an `ICore` instance.

 ### Initial setup